18+Adults-only. Spicy slow-burn romantasy with an AI twist.

 What style works best for Fourth Wing scenes?

 Cinematic realism is the default.
-For the most vivid dragon-rider imagery on OurDream.ai, select the Vivid style option.
+For the most vivid dragon-rider imagery, select the Vivid style option on your image platform.

 Are these prompts appropriate for all ages?